-Jennifer’s workshop is scheduled to coincide with one of the most important traditions, from colonial times to the present—the 100-year celebration of the patron saint San Miguel Arcángel (St. Michael).
-This three-day festival begins in the pre-dawn hours of Saturday morning with a long parade of enormous stars made of colorful paper around the main plaza.
-Afterward, the most important event is La Alborada (it roughly translates to “attack the dawn”, a pyrotechnic spectacle that represents the fight of Archangel San Miguel against Lucifer.
-It is a fierce battle of good against evil!)
+The workshop is designed to coincide with one of the most important traditions, from colonial times to the present—the 100+ year celebration of the patron saint San Miguel Arcángel (St. Michael).
+It is a three-day festival starting on Friday, October 2nd, that begins around 2:30 am with a long parade of enormous stars made of colorful paper around the main plaza.
+Afterwards, the most important event is La Alborada (roughly translated “to attack the dawn, a pyrotechnic spectacle that represents the fight of Archangel San Miguel against Lucifer.
 It begins at the cathedral around 4 am and lasts about an hour.
-So, be prepared for an all-nighter and serious loud, fiery fireworks.
+So be prepared for an all-nighter and seriously loud, fiery fireworks that are happening all around you.
+It is a fierce battle of good against evil!
+It is intense and great fun.

-The festival continues through the weekend with a wide variety of events including “the blessing of the horses”—hundreds of riders amass at the Parroquía to receive a blessing from the high priest.
-Later in the day is the “Entrance of the Xúchiles”—a unique parade where the “concheros” show their native dances to offer “xuchiles” (beautiful offerings).
+The festival continues through the weekend with events such as “the blessing of the horses”; hundreds of riders amass at the Parroquía to receive a blessing from the high priest.
+Later in the day is the “Entrance of the Xúchiles,” a unique parade where the concheros (traditional Aztec dancers) show their native dances to offer xuchiles (beautiful offerings).

-The first two days of the workshop include lectures and demos by Jennifer to spark your creative photographic juices and prepare you for working in low light and quick action during the three days of the festival.
-Jennifer also leads you on photographic excursions around San Miguel and offers practical and technical solutions to enhance your photographs.
-She discusses ways to approach and photograph people and work in all lighting and environmental conditions.
-She also leads group and individual image reviews.
+The first two days of the workshop are intensive lectures by Nevada to fire up your creative photographic juices and prepare you for working in low light and quick action during the three days of the festival.
+Nevada discusses technical, practical, and creative techniques in order to make an image that elevates itself above the usual clichés.
+We will discuss ways to approach and photograph people, working in all lighting and environmental conditions, using natural light as well as fill-flash.
+During the week, there will be group and individual critiques and great fun in the field.

 Proficient in digital workflow, custom functions on your digital SLR or mirrorless camera, and a working knowledge of Adobe Lightroom (or a similar program).
-Participants must be able to download, select, and submit images for class each day.
+Participants need to photograph in RAW and must be able to download, select, and submit images for class each day.

 Visit the San Miguel Campus page on our website for details on accommodations, meals, transportation, and more.